Shopify/pyreferrer/README.md

 pyreferrer
 ==========

-A Python package that analyzes and classifies different kinds of referrer URLs (search, social, ...).
+`pyreferrer` is a Python package that analyzes and classifies different kinds of referrer URLs (search, social, ...).
+The Shopify Data Team uses it in production by passing web traffic referrerals through the library.
+This powers our logic behind how we can slice and dice website traffic.

 ### Installing